 Nursing home abuse and neglect are unfortunately more common than you may want to think.
-According to the World Health Organization between 2017 and 2018, 1 in 6 adults aged 60 or older suffered some type of abuse while in a community setting, like a nursing home.
-This statistic is most likely higher as nursing home abuse, and elder abuse, in general, go greatly underreported.
+The World Health Organization found that between 2017 and 2018, 1 out of every 6 adults who were 60 years old or older experienced abuse while living in places like nursing homes.
+Nursing home abuse and elder abuse, in general, are often not reported.
+So, the actual number is probably higher than what the statistic shows.

 If your loved one is in a nursing home or hospice facility, there are a few warning signs you can watch for to protect your loved ones from elder abuse or neglect.